 Overview

-You will develop and refine your knowledge, skills and abilities regarding podiatric patient history, assessment and non high risk routine care including basic wound care.
-A number of diagnostic fields will be taken into account such as dermatopathology, radiography, Magnetic Resonance Imaging (MRI), ultrasound, Doppler and bone density.
+You will develop and refine your knowledge, skills, and abilities regarding podiatric patient history, assessment and non high risk routine care including basic wound care.
+A number of diagnostic fields will be taken into account such as dermatopathology, radiography, Magnetic Resonance Imaging (MRI), ultrasound (musculoskeletal and Doppler), and bone density.
 You will have opportunity to apply theory learnt and evidence based practice to aid in diagnosis and management under the guidance of clinical supervision.
-You will work predominantly with low-risk geriatric patients in the clinical setting.
+You will work predominantly with low-risk older people in the clinical setting.

 Details